88fingerslukee/fog-docker/README.md

-# FOG Project Docker Stack
+# FOG Docker Stack

+## ⚠️ CAUTION - This Setup is Very Alpha!! ⚠️

 A complete Docker Compose stack for running the FOG Project (Free and Open Ghost) disk imaging and cloning solution.
-This setup provides a production-ready FOG server with all necessary services containerized and configured for easy deployment.
+This setup provides a FOG server with all necessary services containerized and configured for easy deployment.

 ## 🚀 Features

 - **Complete FOG Stack**: Web interface, TFTP, NFS, FTP, and database services
-- **Host Networking**: Optimized for network booting and multicast operations
 - **Reverse Proxy Ready**: Compatible with any reverse proxy (Traefik, Nginx, Caddy, etc.)
 - **Dynamic Configuration**: Environment-based configuration with templates
-- **Production Ready**: Includes logging, health checks, and proper service management
-- **Easy Deployment**: One-command setup with Docker Compose
 - **Community Resource**: Includes roadmap for FOG Project containerization improvements

 ## ⚠️ Current Limitations & Trade-offs

-This Docker stack works around FOG's **two fundamental architectural issues** without modifying the FOG source code:
+This Docker stack works around FOG's architectural limitations without modifying the FOG source code.
+While functional, it requires several compromises to work in a containerized environment.

-### **1. IP Matching Logic Doesn't Work in Containers**
-- **Why**: FOG services use `getIPAddress()` to auto-detect if they're the master storage node by comparing their IP addresses against storage node IPs in the database.
-In containers, this IP matching fails because the container's view of IPs doesn't match the storage node configuration.
-- **Impact**: Forces the use of host networking to make the IP matching work, limiting portability and preventing true container isolation
-- **Example**: Services can't determine if they're the master storage node without host networking

-### **2. Inability to Make it Stateless**
-- **Why**: FOG's install script generates configuration files at installation time with hardcoded values.
-There's no support for environment variables in the core configuration system, and database settings must be updated at runtime.
-- **Impact**: Can't create static images because configuration depends on runtime environment.
-Configuration must be regenerated and the main fog-server container must be rebuilt with environment variables and database updates in order to implement changes.

-### **Additional Compromises Required:**
-- **Database Dependency at Startup**: FOG requires database connection and schema updates during initialization
-- **Port Conflicts**: FOG assumes standard ports (80, 443, 69, 21, 2049, 3306) are available and has no dynamic port configuration.
-- **Apache Dependency**: FOG is tightly coupled to Apache as the web server and cannot easily use other web servers (nginx, Caddy, etc.)

-**For solutions to these limitations, see the [FOG Project Improvements](FOG-IMPROVEMENTS.md) document.**
+**For detailed information about these limitations and proposed solutions, see the [FOG Project Improvements](FOG-IMPROVEMENTS.md) document.**

 ## 📋 Prerequisites